SMTG-Bham/ThermoParser/paper.md

 ![Waterfall plot overlaid on a DoS for BaSnO$_3$. \label{fig:waterfall}](joss_figures/waterfall.png)

+In the future, ThermoParser could be expanded to include an increased number of analysis types and supported codes.
-Future directions for ThermoParser include increasing the number of supported codes; and functions to extract and add metadata to experimental data to enable easier comparison of theoretical and experimental results.
+On top of this, support for uploading experimental data into the ThermoParser format, including the appropriate metadata, could allow easier comparison of theoretical and experimental results.

 # Author Contributions

-The primary code base was largely written by KBS based on standalone scripts written by KBS and ME.
-ME implemented functions to plot the density of phonon modes.
-DWD provided day-to-day supervision and guidance and DOS provided the initial idea and motivation for the code.
-The first draft of the manuscript was written by KBS and DWD with input from all co-authors.
+K.B.S.: Conceptualization, data curation, formal analysis, investigation, methodology, software, validation, visualization, writing - original draft, writing - review and editing.
+M.E.: Formal analysis, software, visualization, writing - review and editing.
+D.W.D.: Software, writing - original draft, writing - review and editing.
+D.O.S.: Funding acquisition, project administration, resources, supervision.
 The code is currently maintained by KBS.

 # Conflicts of Interest